Almond Flour Banana Muffins

 If you love my Banana Bread recipe, then you will love these almond flour banana muffins!
 Sweetened with ripe bananas and maple syrup, they’re loaded with banana flavor and crunchy walnuts.

-- They’re gluten-free, grain-free, and dairy-free!
+• Allergy-friendly and suitable for many dietary preferences.
+They’re gluten-free, grain-free, and dairy-free!

-- These Almond Flour Banana Muffins are a breeze to make.
+• Great for meal prep!
+These Almond Flour Banana Muffins are a breeze to make.
 You don’t even need a mixer which means one less thing to wash.
 Simply add the wet ingredients to the dry ingredients and you’ve got muffin batter.

-- They’re a healthier alternative to curb that sweet craving.
+• They’re a healthier alternative to curb that sweet craving.
 Bananas add natural sweetness which means they only need a small amount of maple syrup for ample sweetness.

+• Almond flour adds structure without any flour or grains!
+Almond flour is the same as almond meal, but uses ground almonds to a much finer consistency.
 Almond flour is low-carb and replaces all purpose flour or wheat flour in this recipe.
 See my article about How to Substitute Almond Flour for Regular Flour.

-Walnuts pair perfectly with the banana flavor plus it adds delicious crunch.
-You can substitute the walnuts with chocolate chips, if you are a chocolate lover.
+• Walnuts pair perfectly with the banana flavor plus it adds delicious crunch.
+You can substitute the walnuts with chocolate chips if you are a chocolate lover.

-Egg adds lightness to the muffins.
+• Egg adds lightness to the muffins.
 See the recipe card for a vegan substitution.

-Ground cinnamon adds depth of flavor.
+• Ground cinnamon adds depth of flavor.

 Recipe Steps